woodystock/learner-materials-react-props-and-state/activities/activity-7.md

 </pre>
 </details>

-If we wanted to be even more clever, we could take destructuring one step further by using the [Spread Operator](https://sebhastian.com/react-destructuring/)...
+If we wanted to be even cleverer, we could take Destructuring one step further by using the [Spread Operator](https://sebhastian.com/react-destructuring/)...

 Have a go.
 Then...

 <details>
-<summary>Click here to see the how!</summary>
+<summary>Click here to see how!</summary>
 <pre>

 ```